-The IFRS 9 classification and measurement provisions, as well as its new impairment model, are applicable retrospectively by adjusting the opening balance sheet on the date of first application, without any obligation to restate the comparative figures for prior periods.
+The IFRS 9 classification and measurement provisions, as well as its new IFRS 9 impairment model are applicable retrospectively as of 1 January 2018 and the standard provides the option not to restate the comparative figures for prior periods.
+BNP Paribas Fortis considers retaining this option.

 IFRS 9 allows early application of the requirements for the presentation of gains and losses attributable to changes in the credit risk of the financial liabilities designated as at fair value through profit or loss (fair value option).
-However, early application will be possible only after the endorsement of IFRS 9 by the European Union.
+However, the Group does not envisage an early application of these requirements.